mamnun/FIRECalc/README.md

 - Tests
 - More tests
 - Even more tests
+- Some input validation
+- Introduce `Coordinator` to bring some order into navigation
 - Save and load particular scenario/persistance
 - Asset allocation suggestion based on current age between growth and defensive assets
 - Some kind of graph for yeay by year networth projection